Meet our staff on the Trout Unlimited North Coast Coho Project team

 Katie Robbins

-North Coast & CA Water Project Manager
+North Coast Coho & CA Water Project Manager

 Katie grew up in Sonoma County exploring the coastlines, rivers, lakes, and streams of Northern California.
 She earned a degree in Biology with a concentration in Ecology and Evolutionary from Sonoma State University gaining experience with marine mammals, marine invertebrate ecology, and terrestrial wildlife.
 In the fisheries field, Katie was lured into a career in salmonid conservation through her work in salmonid field biology and hatchery work.
 Inspired to improve the survival of juvenile salmonids in their freshwater environments, she then began managing projects on the watershed process scale specializing in cooperative relationships to develop realistic solutions beneficial to both working landscapes and salmonid conservation through instream flow enhancement and habitat restoration efforts.
 She is a passionate angler locally and in her travels; in her remaining free time, you can find Katie exploring nature by camping and hiking with her dog and volunteering to rehabilitate sick and injured marine mammals for release back to the wild.